Which place is cheaper, Madrid or Budapest?

 Many backpackers frequent Budapest.
 The city is more affordable than many large cities and it has a number of fun hostels to choose from.
 There's a good backpacker vibe around town with many places to meet and hang out with other travelers.

-For students, both Budapest and Madrid are fairly comparable places to visit.
+For students, both Budapest and Madrid are amazing places to visit.

 Students come from all over the world to visit Budapest.
 The city has a great international vibe with several good universities that are welcoming to international students that are studying abroad.

-Madrid is a very popular city for students.
+Madrid is a great destination for students.
 With several great universities, this city is popular with international and study abroad students.
 The city also has a diverse population and an active nightlife that appeals to students.

-Budapest and Madrid both offer public transit to get you around.
+Budapest and Madrid both offer amazing public transit to get you around.

 The thorough and effecient public transit system of Budapest can take you anywhere.
 The metro, trams, and buses make it easy to get around town.